Rifle Cottage

 History

-The Rifle Cottage was originally designed to house two officers and their families and shares many similarities to the Gun House.
+Rifle Cottage was originally designed to accommodate two officers and their families and shares many architectural similarities with the neighbouring Gun House.

-The residence was constructed with two bedrooms, two sitting rooms, dining room and kitchen, with a fireplace in each room.
-The “man’s room” was accessible from the rear verandah and a wash house was located at the rear of the house.
+The residence was constructed with two bedrooms, two sitting rooms, a dining room and a kitchen, with a fireplace installed in each room.
+A room referred to historically as the “man’s room” was accessed from the rear verandah, while a wash house was located at the rear of the building.

-During WWII, the cottage was home to single officers until the early 1950s, when the internal layout was altered to provide for a single residence.
+During World War II, the cottage was occupied by single officers.
+This arrangement continued until the early 1950s, when the internal layout was altered to convert the building into a single-family residence.

-The name Rifle Cottage is believed to derive from the name given to it by its residences, in order to differentiate it from the Gun House, which was much bigger in both size and status (Defence Housing Authority, 1996)
+The name Rifle Cottage is believed to have originated from its occupants, who used it to distinguish the house from the Gun House next door, which was significantly larger and carried greater status (Defence Housing Authority, 1996).

-In 2001 when the Rifle Cottage was vacant, a proposal was put forward to lease the Rifle Cottage as residential and short stay accommodation.
+In 2001, while the cottage was vacant, a proposal was submitted to lease Rifle Cottage for residential use and short-stay accommodation.

 © 2024 Yard Property